agforinsight/agforinsight.github.io/_posts/2022-07-01-silvopasture-ktp.md

 Survey responses are intended to be anonymous, and data will be used in amalgamated form only.
 The purpose of the survey is to assist the BC Ministry of Agriculture and Food in developing a Five-Year Knowledge-Transfer Plan for Silvopasture.
 Participants are also needed for interviews and focus groups to help identify and provide direction on the development of new silvopasture communication approaches and products for BC.

 If you wish to further participate in development of the Knowledge Transfer Plan, you will be asked to submit contact information at the end of the survey (through a web link).
 It is optional for you to provide contact information.
 Your contact information is collected under section 26(c) and 26(e) of the Freedom of Information and Protection of Privacy Act for the purposes explained above.
 Contact information provided will not be used to associate your identity with your survey responses.
-If you have questions please contact Lisa Zabek, Agroforestry Specialist, BC Ministry of Agriculture and Food at Lisa.Zabek@gov.bc.ca or 250-312-7277.

 ## Personal Information Reminder